Mississauga

-The growth of Mississauga was attributed to its proximity to Toronto.
-During the latter half of the 20th century, the city attracted a multicultural population and built up a thriving central business district.
+The growth of Mississauga was initially attributed to its proximity to Toronto.
+However, during the latter half of the 20th century, the city attracted a diverse and multicultural population.
+Over time, it built up a thriving, transit-oriented central business district of its own; the Mississauga City Centre.
 Malton, a neighbourhood of the city located in its northeast end, is home to Toronto Pearson International Airport, Canada's busiest airport, as well as the headquarters of many Canadian and multinational corporations.
 Mississauga is not a traditional city, but is instead an amalgamation of three former villages, two townships, and a number of rural hamlets (a general pattern common to several suburban GTA cities) that were significant population centres, with none being clearly dominant, prior to the city's incorporation that later coalesced into a single urban area.

-Indigenous people have lived in the area for thousands of years and Mississauga is situated on the traditional territory of the Huron-Wendat, Haudenosaunee and Anishinaabeg people, including the namesake Mississaugas.
+Indigenous people have lived in the area for thousands of years and Mississauga is situated on the traditional territory of the Wendat, Haudenosaunee and Anishinaabeg people, including the namesake Mississaugas.
 Most of present-day Mississauga was founded in 1805 as Toronto Township within York County, and became part of Peel County when new counties were formed by splitting off parts of the original county in 1851.
 Mississauga itself was established in 1968 as a town, and was reincorporated as a city in 1974, when Peel was restructured into a regional municipality.

 Etymology

-The name Mississauga comes from the Anishinaabe word Misi-zaagiing, meaning "[Those at the] Great River-mouth".
+The name Mississauga comes from the Anishinaabe word Misi-zaagiing, meaning '[those at the] Great River-mouth'.

 Other forms such as Sauga and, in reference to the city's residents, Saugans, and Mississaugans, are also commonly used.

 History

-Palaeo-Indian period (9000–8500 BCE)
+Palaeo-Indigenous period (9000–8500 BCE)

 A single site in Mississauga with Hi-Lo projectile points was registered in the Ontario Ministry of Culture database of archaeological sites.
 Lake Ontario was much smaller at this time, and sites from this period may be 500 m into the lake.